School:Cambridge School of Art

 Courses taught: Fashion Design

 A practicing designer, Mark's practice-based research explores emergent design strategies and the physical and technological interactions between the designer, body, dress, materiality and time.

-Mark graduated with an MA in Fashion Design (Fashion Womenswear) from UAL Central Saint Martin's College of Art & Design.
-Since graduating, he has exhibited work as part of London Fashion Week and successfully worked as a freelance womenswear and knitwear designer, stylist and creative pattern cutter for a variety of projects for brands such as Chloe, Alexander McQueen, Warner Bros.
+Mark graduated with an MA in Fashion Design (Fashion Womenswear) from Central Saint Martin's College of Art & Design.
+Since graduating, he has exhibited work at London Fashion Week and successfully worked as a womenswear and knitwear designer on a variety of projects for brands such as Chloe, Alexander McQueen, Warner Bros.
 Records & London Records.
 A finalist in the Lancôme Colour Design Awards, Mark’s work has featured in publications such as Vogue (UK, Japan & Taiwan), The Guardian, Tank Magazine, Glamour Magazine and ID Magazine.

-Current research repositions the body and material at the centre of the design process to generate multi-dimensional objects through the physical and technological interactions between the designer, body, dress, materiality and time.
-Through designing physical and technological body-dress assemblages, Mark’s research seeks to intervene in ready-to-wear design process.
+Mark’s current research repositions the body and material at the centre of the design process to generate multi-dimensional objects through the physical and technological interactions between the designer, body, dress, materiality and time.
+Through designing physical and technological body-dress assemblages, Mark’s research seeks to intervene in the ready-to-wear design process.

 Mark currently teaches on the following modules: